hyperatom/json-form-data/README.md

 as files cannot be sent to a server in a JSON formatted payload.

-This library addresses the limitations of similar libraries by allowing conversion of deeply nested JSON objects, better unit test coverage and exclusion of `null` and `undefined` values from the resulting FormData.
+This library addresses the limitations of similar libraries by allowing conversion of deeply nested JSON objects, better unit test coverage and exclusion of `null` and `undefined` values from the resulting form data.

+A custom mapping function allows JSON values to be transformed before they are appended to form data.
+You can use this to provide your server side with the values it expects.

 ## Usage